For Current Students

 - RCR Training in Ethical Issues and Teaching Methods.
 Ongoing from the first semester.

 - PSY 757s Cognitive Neuroscience Presentation Course I, 1 credit

 - NEUROSCI 755 (section number and permission number TBA by DGSA).
 Lab rotation, 3-7 credits.
-Enroll for the one you did in summer.
+(This is the summer lab rotation, but registered as a fall course)

 - Optional 4th lab rotation (requires DGS approval)

 - Electives of your choice (ideally fulfilling requirements of the department you are planning to join)

 - PSY 758s Cognitive Neuroscience Presentation Course I, no credit/attendance required

 - Fulfill the requirements of the department you declared.
 Students are expected to continue to attend the Center for Cognitive Neuroscience Colloquium talk series until graduation.

 How many credits do I need to enroll in each semester?

 Students are expected to enroll for 12 credits – between mandatory and elective courses – plus 1 credit for continuation.
 In addition, all paid students (i.e. students who receive a stipend for research related to their dissertation, etc.), must register for continuation during the summer (summer full continuation – 1 credit).

 How many lab rotations do I need to complete?